ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Just like any candidate group member, a signature verifier provides the Group Manager with an access token, as described in {{ssec-token-post}}.
 However, unlike candidate group members, it does not join any OSCORE group, i.e., it does not perform the joining process defined in {{sec-joining-node-to-GM}}.

 After successfully transferring an access token to the Group Manager, a signature verifier is allowed to perform only some operations as non-member of a group, and only for the OSCORE groups specified in the validated access token.
-These are the operations specified in {{sec-pub-keys}}, {{sec-gm-pub-key}}, {{sec-verif-data}} and {{sec-retrieve-gnames}}.
+These are the operations specified in {{sec-pub-keys}}, {{sec-gm-pub-key}}, {{sec-verif-data}}, and {{sec-retrieve-gnames}}.

 Consistently, in case a node is not a member of the group with group name GROUPNAME and is authorized to be only signature verifier for that group, the Group Manager MUST reply with a 4.03 (Forbidden) error response if that node attempts to access any other endpoint than: /ace-group; /ace-group/GROUPNAME/verif-data; /ace-group/GROUPNAME/creds; and /ace-group/GROUPNAME/kdc-cred.